0xArkonomi/Euler-Project/README.md

 Golden Hint: Whatch this video out: [Sieve of Eratosthenes](https://www.youtube.com/watch?v=V08g_lkKj6Q)

 "Give it a shot yourself, and if you get stuck, don't worry; here is the [solution](euler_03.js)."

+## Problem 4
+A palindromic number reads the same both ways.
+The largest palindrome made from the product of two $2$-digit numbers is
+$9009 = 91 × 99$
+.

+Find the largest palindrome made from the product of two $2$-digit numbers.

+"Give it a shot yourself, and if you get stuck, don't worry; here is the [solution](euler_04.js)."